Chai Vang: Trial

 Vang further testified that Joseph Crotteau "deserved to die" because he accused Vang of giving him the finger and "tried to cut in front of me to stop me from leaving", further saying that Alan Laski had provoked him by using a gun to threaten his life.
 Vang re-enacted his deeds while on the stand, using his hands and arms to imitate the motions of firing a rifle.
 Vang's lawyers commented that some of his abnormal remarks were due to the language barrier.
 Therefore, when Vang responded affirmatively to the question that the Crotteaus and Laski "deserved to die," he had misunderstood Lautenschlager's question and had meant that the men contributed to the circumstances that led to their deaths.

-Conviction

 On September 16, 2005, Chai Soua Vang was found guilty of all six charges of first degree intentional homicide and three charges of attempted homicide.
-Vang's public defender, Steve Kohn, noted that Vang faced verbal abuse and racial epithets in his confrontation with the hunters, and that the jury selected for the trial was all Caucasian, despite the jury selection pool including minorities.
+Vang's public defender, Steve Kohn, noted that Vang faced verbal abuse and racial epithets in his confrontation with the hunters, and that the jury selected for the trial was all White, despite the jury selection pool including minorities.
 On November 8, 2005, he was sentenced to six consecutive life terms plus seventy years (forty for two counts of attempted homicide plus five additional years for each count of homicide in the first degree); a sentence of life without parole.
 At the time, Wisconsin was one of 12 states in the United States that did not have the death penalty.

+Imprisonment and death

-Vang was originally incarcerated at Dodge Correctional Institutition, but temporarily transferred to Anamosa State Penitentiary in 2006 for safety reasons, citing "racial concerns".
+Vang was originally incarcerated at Dodge Correctional Institutition, but temporarily transferred to Anamosa State Penitentiary in 2006 for safety reasons over "racial concerns".
+Between April 2025 and May 2026, he was imprisoned at Oshkosh Correctional Institution.

+On June 10, 2026, Vang died after being hospitalized.
+He had been placed in a supervised living facility two weeks earlier on May 27.
+Wisconsin Circuit Court Access publicly announced his death on June 12.